rubrikinc/use-case-aws-cloudformation-template-cloudcluster/README.md

 # Use Case: AWS CloudFormation Template for Rubrik CloudCluster

-This repository contains a CloudFormation Template designed to help deploy Rubrik CloudCluster in Amazon Web Services.
+This repository contains a CloudFormation Template designed to help deploy Rubrik Cloud Cluster in Amazon Web Services.

 # :blue_book: Documentation

 Here are some resources to get you started!
-If you find any challenges from this project are not properly documented or are unclear, please [raise an issue](https://github.com/rubrikinc/use-case-cloudformation-template-cloudcluster/issues/new/choose) and let us know!
+If you find any challenges from this project are not properly documented or are unclear, please [raise an issue](https://github.com/rubrikinc/use-case-aws-cloudformation-template-cloudcluster/issues/new/choose) and let us know!
 This is a fun, safe environment - don't worry if you're a GitHub newbie! :heart:

 * [Quick Start Guide](/docs/quick-start.md) - assists in getting you started